adguse/crispy-garbanzo/rules.md

 ## How we will assign (and reassign) tasks

 We will assign tasks based on who feels the strongest for that specific tasks.
-If one member is having trouble other members will provide support.
+If one member is having trouble other members will provide support to that person.

 ## How will we will track progress (and follow-up) on completion of tasks

 We will communicate progress through texting.
-We can view our team's cueernt progress on GitHub.
+We can view our team's progress on GitHub.

 ## How will will communicate difficulties with a task assigned to us
 Difficulties will be communicated in meetings that proceed important deadlines